sparcityeu/SparseBase/docs/pages/tutorials/003_experiment.md

 As the first parameter of the `AddPreprocess` function we provide an identifier that is necessary to distinguish the results, auxiliary data, and runtimes generated as a result of the experiment.
 The second parameter, preprocess function, must follow the function definition `experiment::PreprocessFunction`.
 Here we use the pre-written `experiment::Pass`to run kernels on the original data, and `experiment::Reorder`to reorder the matrices with RCM reordering.
 Last parameter of this function is the preprocessing specific parameters.
-Here the preprocessing algorithms we wish to use does not use any parameters.
+Here the preprocessing algorithms we wish to use do not use any parameters.

 ### 4. Add `KernelFunction` to the experiment.